-Because our journal is interdisciplinary, we are afforded the special privilege of working with an outstanding editorial board that reflects the immense talent we have on our campus: Bonnie Eder, Ed.D., School of Education; Ronda Christman, Ph.D., School of Nursing; Laura Racovita-Szilagyi, Ph.D., School of Social Work; and Edwin Reynolds, Ph.D., School of Religion
+We also want to give thanks and recognition to our outstanding editorial team that reflects the immense talent we have on our campus: Bonnie Eder, Ed.D., School of Education; Ronda Christman, Ph.D., School of Nursing; Laura Racovita-Szilagyi, Ph.D., School of Social Work; and Polina Kadatska, Ph.D., School of Global Community Development

-I, too, am pleased and grateful for the administration at Southern Adventist University, especially in the School of Education and Psychology, for their continued support, encouragement, as we strive to continue producing this journal, which serves as a showcase for the excellent work of our students.
+Finally, we are also grateful for the administration at Southern Adventist University, especially in the School of Education and Psychology, for their continued support and encouragement, as we strive to continue producing this journal, which serves as a showcase for the excellent work of our students.

 Tron Wilder, Ph.D.